Deadline Reminder: Law Offices of Howard G. Smith Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Clover Health Investments, Corp. (CLOV, CLOVW) f/k/a Social Capital Hedosophia Holdings Corp. III (IPOC)

-Law Offices of Howard G. Smith reminds investors of the upcoming April 6, 2021 deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased Clover Health Investments, Corp.
-(NASDAQ: [url="]CLOV[/url], [url="]CLOVW[/url]) (“Clover Health” or the “Company”) f/k/a Social Capital Hedosophia Holdings Corp.
-III (NYSE: IPOC) (“Social Capital III”) securities: (1) between October 6, 2020 and February 4, 2021, inclusive (the “Class Period”); and/or (2) pursuant or traceable to the registration statement and prospectus issued in connection with the December 2020 Merger of Clover and Social Capital III (the “Registration Statement”).
+BENSALEM, Pa., Feb.
+16, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith reminds investors of the upcoming April 6, 2021 deadline to file a lead plaintiff motion in the case filed on behalf of investors who purchased Clover Health Investments, Corp.
+(NASDAQ: CLOV, CLOVW) ("Clover Health" or the "Company") f/k/a Social Capital Hedosophia Holdings Corp.
+III (NYSE: IPOC) ("Social Capital III") securities: (1) between October 6, 2020 and February 4, 2021, inclusive (the "Class Period"); and/or (2) pursuant or traceable to the registration statement and prospectus issued in connection with the December 2020 Merger of Clover and Social Capital III (the "Registration Statement").

 Investors suffering losses on their Clover investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 888-638-4847 or by email to [email protected].